KQM-git/TCL/docs/evidence/equipment/weapons.md

 **Last tested:** <VersionHl date="2021-02-04" />

 **Evidence:**
 Testing was done with Diona hold E with R1 sacrificial bow and XQ E with R1 sacrificial sword.
-Both units used 50 E skills on shielded Pyro abyss mages and shielded Geo slimes with 0 procs for both cases.
+Both units used 50 E Skills on shielded Pyro abyss mages and shielded Geo slimes with 0 procs for both cases.
 When shields were broken, sac weapon procs were as expected. \(40% chance per hit on R1\)

 **Short Demonstration:** _Streamable video lost to the sands of time_